2022 United States House of Representatives elections in New York: District 7

 The 7th district is based in parts of Brooklyn and Queens, including the neighborhoods of Clinton Hill, Williamsburg, Greenpoint, Bushwick, Woodhaven, Fresh Pond, Maspeth, Sunnyside, and Long Island City.
 The seat was significantly altered due to redistricting, losing all of its previous territory in Manhattan and South Brooklyn in exchange for parts of Queens formerly in the 12th district.
-The district has a PVI of D+32 and voted for Joe Biden by 60 points in 2020.
-The incumbent is Democrat Nydia Velázquez, who was re-elected with 84.8% of the vote in 2020.
+The district had a PVI of D+32 and voted for Joe Biden by 60 points in 2020.
+The incumbent was Democrat Nydia Velázquez, who was re-elected with 84.8% of the vote in 2020.

 Democratic primary

-Nominal challenger Paperboy Prince became notable for both their flamboyant 2021 run for New York City Mayor, and their attempt to get on the ballots in 11 congressional districts simultaneously.
+Nominal challenger Paperboy Prince became notable for both their flamboyant 2021 run for New York City mayor, and their attempt to get on the ballots in 11 congressional districts simultaneously.
 They only succeeded in this one.